 Accommodation + Meals

-As part of EJI, participants will stay in Anglo American University (AAU) student housing in Holešovice, named one of the “10 coolest neighborhoods of Europe” by The Guardian in February 2020.
-The double occupancy dorm rooms are fully equipped, and the building includes a shared kitchen and free WiFi.
+As part of EJI, participants will stay in Masarykova Kolej, a dormitory located near downtown Prague.
+The double occupancy dorm rooms have a private bathroom, and the building includes a shared kitchen and free WiFi.
 TFAS staff will assign same-gender roommates from different countries to promote cross-cultural exchange.

-Lunch will be provided at AAU throughout the program, and every effort will be made to include alternatives for participants with special dietary requirements (kosher, vegetarian, etc.) due to religion and/or lifestyle.
-Participants are free for breakfast and dinner to explore the abundance of local restaurants and cafes.
+Breakfast will be provided at the dormitory and lunch will be provided at AAU throughout the program.
+Every effort will be made to include alternatives for participants with special dietary requirements (kosher, vegetarian, etc.) due to religion and/or lifestyle.
+Participants are free for dinner to explore the abundance of local restaurants and cafes.

 Participants are provided with a Prague Public Transportation Metro Pass.
 This pass is used on all forms of public transportation within the Prague city limits: trams, buses, and the metro.
 More details about the Prague Public Transportation system will be given to the participants prior to arriving to Prague.